willcodyanderson/n01046945.github.io/README.md

 *Phase 2 System integration*

-The system integration will be completed in the fall term.
+The system integration will be completed in the Winter term.

 *Phase 3 Demonstration to future employers*